top of page

 1 Tbsp olive oil

 Heat the oil in a very large stock pot over medium until it shimmers.
-As soon as it does, salt the meat on all sides (except for the sausage) and start browning it in batches, taking care not to over crowd the pan.
+As soon as it does, salt the pork shoulder cubes on all sides and start browning it in batches, taking care not to over crowd the pan.
 This can take between 3 and 5 minutes a side depending on the size and thickness of the meat.
 As you brown each batch, set it aside in a large bowl.

-Once all of the meat has been browned, pour off all of the fat that has accumulated except for a couple of teaspoonsful.
-Slightly lower the heat and add the onion, garlic, oregano, thyme and bay leaf, Stir to combine.
+Once all of the meat has been browned, pour off all of the fat that has accumulated in the pan, except for a couple of teaspoons worth.
+Slightly lower the heat and add the onion, garlic, oregano, thyme and bay leaves.
+Stir to combine.
 Salt lightly and cook, stirring often, until the garlic smells amazing and the onion pieces are starting to soften, a couple of minutes.

 Pour in the red wine and cook for three minutes or so, stirring often to allow the alcohol to dissipate.
 Scrape along the bottom of the pan when you stir to add all the browned bits left from browning the meat to the sauce.